peter88szabo/quantum_package/CALMIP/README.md

 The maximum required memory s 96 GB and the run requires roughly 40 minutes on 64 cores.

-If there is a problem with the dataset, it can be re-generated using the script `generate_dataset.sh`.
+If there is a technical  problem with the dataset, it can be re-generated using the script ``generate_dataset.sh``.